Investor Home - The Efficient Market Hypothesis

 If markets are efficient, the serious question for investment professionals is what role can they play (and be compensated for).
 Those that accept the EMH generally reason that the primary role of a portfolio manager consists of analyzing and investing appropriately based on an investor's tax considerations and risk profile.
 Optimal portfolios will vary according to factors such as age, tax bracket, risk aversion, and employment.
 The role of the portfolio manager in an efficient market is to tailor a portfolio to those needs, rather than to beat the market.

 While proponents of the EMH don't believe its possible to beat the market, some believe that stocks can be divided into categories based on risk factors (and corresponding higher or lower expected returns).
-For instance, some believe that small stocks are riskier and therefore are expected to have higher returns.
-Similarly some believe "value" stocks are riskier than "growth" stocks and therefore have higher expected returns.2 See also Still on a random walk by Burton Malkiel in Bloomberg Personal Finance (July/August 98).
+For instance, some believe that small cap stocks are riskier and therefore are expected to have higher returns.
+Similarly some believe value stocks are riskier than growth stocks and therefore have higher expected returns.2

 Faced with the inference that they cannot add value, many active managers argue that the markets are not efficient (otherwise their jobs can be viewed as nothing more than speculation).
 Similarly, the investment media is generally considered to be ambivalent toward the efficient market hypothesis because they make money supplying information to investors who believe that the information has value (beyond the time when it initially becomes public).
 If the information is rapidly reflected in prices, there is no reason for investors to seek (or purchase) information about securities and markets.